Laptop with an email and padlock on screen graphic.

 Why is it important to have email security?

-Email is the top way cyber criminals will try to infiltrate your organisation.
+Email is the top method used by cyber criminals to infiltrate your organisation.
 In fact, more than 90% of cyber-attacks start with email.
 Having email security measures in place will:

-• Help protect your organisation from ransomware, spam, malware and phishing attacks – therefore preventing theft or loss of data
+• Protect your organisation from ransomware, spam, malware and phishing attacks – helping prevent theft or loss of data

 • Protect your brand and reputation